-Parent/Teacher information sessions are held early in the school year at each year level to introduce the teacher to the parent community and to establish an understanding of:
+Parent/Carer -Teacher information sessions are held early in the school year at each year level to introduce the teacher to the parent/carer community and to establish an understanding of:

 The Learning Process

 Expected Levels of Achievement

-Throughout the year, additional information sessions are held as required to inform parents about school camps, specific school programs, transition programs and other curriculum initiatives.
+Throughout the year, additional information sessions are held as required to inform parents/carers about school camps, specific school programs, transition programs and other curriculum initiatives.

 Formal meetings are held in Term 1 and 3.
 These meetings focus on student attitudes and the development of an Individual Learning Plan for each student.
-Individual learning goals are co-constructed with parents, teacher and your child during these discussions.
+Individual learning goals are co-constructed with parents/carers, teacher and your child during these discussions.

-An open invitation exists for parents to arrange personal interviews whenever the need arises throughout the school year.
+An open invitation exists for parents and carers to arrange personal interviews whenever the need arises throughout the school year.
 Appointments need to be made with teachers.

-Parents will be provided with reports in June and December.
+Parents/Carers will be provided with reports in June and December.
 Reports are distributed through Compass.
-These reports are designed to give parents an account of each student’s attitude, achievements and performance.
-An opportunity to discuss reports is offered to parents.
-Parents will need to arrange appointments with the class and specialist teachers.
+These reports are designed to give parents/carers an account of each student’s attitude, achievements and performance.
+An opportunity to discuss reports is offered to parents/carers.
+Parents/Carers will need to arrange appointments with the class and specialist teachers.

-School assembly is held on Friday afternoons at 2.50pm in the gymnasium.
+School assembly is held on Monday afternoons at 2.50pm in the gymnasium or online.
 The national anthem is sung followed by important news items, announcements and musical presentations by choirs, classes or individuals.
 The achievements of children are recognised and sporting results and house points are shared.
 All parents are welcome to attend.

 School Council welcomes community feedback and opinion.
 Members of the school council are available for consultation.
 Parents are encouraged to interact with the School Council by: